jotavare/minishell/README.md

 | `--gen-suppressions=all`                            | Ignore specific known issues or false positives. |
 | `--suppressions=valgrind_readline_leaks_ignore.txt` | Specifies the path to a suppression file.        |
 | `--log-file=memleaks.log`                           | Sets the name of the file.                       |

-> The readline() function can cause memory leaks.
-You don’t have to fix them.
-But that doesn’t mean your own code, yes the code you wrote, can have memory leaks.

 ## UTILITIES
 #### RETURN VALUES